2017 Evening "Big Tent" Speakers

 Teresa and Peter Corrigan - Buffalo, NY - Teresa and Peter are avid hikers and newly-minted Adirondack 46ers.
 (They are pictured here at Marcy Summit in the Adirondacks.)
 They are longtime ANP attendees and Audubon members, members of the Niagara Frontier chapter of the Adirondack Mountain Club, and are active Friends of Reinstein Nature Preserve.
 They relish opportunities to get outside and study wildlife in all four seasons.
 Teresa, an educator for 20+ years, is a first grade teacher in Williamsville.
 She runs a popular after-school “nature club” for grades 3-4, as well as serving as a volunteer tour guide at Reinstein Woods Nature Preserve.
 Both also volunteer at Tifft Nature Preserve.

 Frank Crombe - Scottsville, NY - Frank’s extensive knowledge of trees, shrubs, wildflowers, etc. comes from his hobby interest working outdoors and gardening, growing native plants and membership in various conservation organizations.
+Frank has a Masters degree in Education.

 Steven Daniel - Pittsford, NY - Steven has spent the better part of a lifetime studying natural history and teaching others, formally and informally.
 He took an early retirement from school teaching to develop Nature Discoveries - an ecotour company that he co-founded and for which he has led over 130 trips worldwide.
 He teaches Field Natural History and leads professional development outings for the Biology Department at Monroe Community College.
 Steven developed master plans for The Nature Conservancy at Mashomack Preserve on Long Island and for Great Gully in Cayuga County, as well as the biological inventory and development for the Genesee Country Museum Nature Center in Mumford.
 While plants are a long-consuming interest, he also enjoys studying Lepidoptera, birds, and most every aspect of the natural world.
 He is active in several local conservation organizations.
 Steven has a master's degree in science and environmental education from Cornell University.
 He serves on the executive council of Burroughs Audubon Nature Club and is a board member of the New York Flora Association.